Documentation – Beta v23.1

 Noise autocorrelation The inverse Fourier transform of the Noise Voltage Spectrum.
 Related to sensor electrical crosstalk.

 This method involves inverting the ISO 12233 binning procedure.
-Noting that the 4× oversampled edge was created by interleaving the contents of 4 bins, we apply an inverse of the binning algorithm to set the contents of each scan line to its corresponding bin (Inverse binned… ROI, below).
-Since the inverse-binned image is nearly noiseless, we can create a noise image by subtracting the inverse-binned image from the original image.
-This image is shown, adjusted to make the mean (zero) value middle gray, as the Noise image ROI, below
+Noting that the 4× oversampled edge was created by interleaving the contents of 4 bins, each of which contains an averaged (noise-reduced) signal derived from the original image, we apply an inverse of the binning algorithm to set the contents of each scan line to its corresponding interleave (Inverse binned… ROIbelow).
+Since the inverse-binned image is a nearly noiseless replica of the original image, we can create a noise image by subtracting the inverse-binned image from the original image.
+This image is shown, adjusted to make the mean (zero) value middle gray, as the Noise image ROI, on the right below

 A noise image can be created by subtracting the reverse-projected image from the original image, correct for nonuniformity along the direction of the edge.
 The three images are shown below.
 The noise image (below-right), which has a mean value of 0, has been lightened and contrast-boosted for display.
 The three images are linear: a gamma curve has been applied for display.